Why you shouldn’t buy based on certification only?

 Here you see an SI1 graded diamond that has no visible imperfections.
 The center of the diamond is completely free of any noticeable inclusions and the minor inclusions that exist on the outside of the stone are not visible to the naked eye.
 Below the SI1 you see a VS2 graded diamond.
 You would expect this diamond to be at least as clean if not cleaner than the SI1 above.
 The truth is, however, that the VS2 diamond has a black inclusion on the table that is visible to the naked eye.
 Both diamonds have GIA certificates.
 Which one would you spend your money on?

 My conclusion for you as a customer is: don’t buy based on a piece of paper.
 You don’t know what you are buying until you see it.
-So why not come and see the diamonds first?
+So why not come and see the diamonds such as engagement rings first?
 I have a large selection of diamonds in almost any category you want.
 You can check them out in my office, compare them side by side, inspect them through a microscope or the diamond loupe, weigh them, and wear them on a sample ring and so on.
 Enjoy a hands-on diamond buying experience where you know what you get, rather than solely buying off a computer screen where you can have a bad surprise.